 But, I'm not talking about meat and sweets.
 I'm talking about things like male privilege.
 I'm talking about things like white supremacy.
 I'm talking about things like Walk with the God of the sunrise and watch God and watch some things in your life begin to shift.
 Walk with the God of the sunrise, and let God throw a wrench in the enemy's plans.
 Walk with the God sunrise and watch God expand your horizons.
+Walk with the God of the sunrise and watch God blow your mind.
 Walk with the God of the sunrise and do the work as God walks alongside you.